Career / Career Progression

 • Community Labs

-GNS3 is a Free Network Emulator.
-"Open-source" software means that the source code of the software can be reviewed and modified by the general public.
+"Open-source" software means that the source code can be reviewed and modified by the general public.
 Because GNS3 is open-source, you can review the software's source code on GitHub free of charge.
 If a user finds a bug with the software, they can report it, and a member of the community (or even the user themselves!) can attempt to reproduce the bug, fix it, and submit the changed source code to improve the software.

-For those not interested in software development, contributing to open-source projects can often be done by writing or improving the project's documentation.
-There is always a need for helpful individuals to assist other users with troubleshooting issues — and documenting them.
+For those not interested in software development, contributing to open-source projects can often involve writing or improving the project's documentation.
+Helpful individuals are always needed to assist other users with troubleshooting issues and documenting them.

 The greatest advantage to the open-source nature of GNS3 is the community.
 You will benefit from the positive feedback loop created by a group of like-minded people who want to help others learn, work, and play.

-Simple, Easy-to-Read Documentation.
-GNS3 documentation is one of the best among open source projects.
-Whether you're just getting started or need guidance on advanced configuration, GNS3 most likely has excellent, well-written documentation for you task — complete with pictures.
+GNS3 documentation is one of the best among open-source projects.
+Whether you're just getting started or need guidance on advanced configuration, GNS3 most likely has excellent, well-written documentation for your task—complete with pictures.

-Modifiable Active Topology.
 In GNS3, each virtual network device can be started and stopped independently of other virtual network devices.
-As a result, there is no need to stop all network devices in order to add a single new network device, nor is there a need to stop any network devices in order to add new connections between devices.
+As a result, there is no need to stop all network devices to add a single new network device, nor is there a need to stop any network devices to add new connections between devices.
 This feature is similar in behavior to Cisco's Packet Tracer, making it a popular choice for Packet Tracer users transitioning to a network emulator.

-Multiple Connection Types.
 GNS3 not only supports Ethernet connections between network devices, but also allows for serial connections between devices that support serial network modules.
-This is a must-have feature for those studying for the CCNP ROUTE exam, which has exam topics requiring knowledge of serial technologies (such as Frame Relay, which can only be configured over serial interfaces.)
+This is a must-have feature for those studying for the CCNP Enterprise exam, which has exam topics requiring knowledge of serial technologies (such as Frame Relay, which can only be configured over serial interfaces.)

-Community Labs.
-The GNS3 Marketplace, which is often used to distribute and install network device appliances, has a section that allows you to exchange network topologies for the purposes of labbing specific technologies.
+The GNS3 Marketplace, which is often used to distribute and install network device appliances, has a section that allows you to exchange network topologies to lab-specific technologies.
 Importing and exporting network topologies from this marketplace can be difficult at times due to other users utilizing different network device software images.
 However, the marketplace can still be used as a source of inspiration for network topologies relevant to specific technologies.

 The Cons of GNS3 Network Emulator

-Software Image Access.
 GNS3 does not come prepackaged with any virtual network devices.
-Therefore, in order to emulate any Cisco routers or switches, you must first have an existing Cisco IOS software image that is compatible with GNS3.
+To emulate any Cisco routers or switches, you must first have an existing Cisco IOS software image that is compatible with GNS3.
 In other words, the only legitimate way to obtain these Cisco IOS software images is to have a valid support contract with Cisco that provides access to these images — or be a student.

 If Cisco's Packet Tracer is the gold standard in virtual network simulators, then GNS3 is the gold standard in virtual network emulators.
 GNS3's mature, open-source community has created a feature-rich, well-documented piece of software that is completely free.
 Despite following a traditional server/client application model, the server component is easy to deploy, configure, and maintain.

-Similar to EVE-NG (see below), GNS3's chief disadvantage is the fact that your must source your own network device software images to emulate.
+Similar to EVE-NG (see below), GNS3's chief disadvantage is that you must source your own network device software images to emulate.
 This is not GNS3's fault.
 After all, bundling Cisco IOS software images with GNS3 would be illegal.
 But those images are a factor that you must keep in mind prior to deploying GNS3 for personal or commercial use.

 • Software Image Access